ibm-cloud-docs/assistant/feedback.md

 1. Create a {{site.data.keyword.conversationshort}} service resource from the [{{site.data.keyword.conversationshort}}](https://{DomainName}/catalog/services/watson-assistant){: external} page in the {{site.data.keyword.cloud}} catalog.

-    The service instance can be part of a free (Lite) or Standard plan, and must be deployed to the **Dallas** location.
+    The service instance can be part of a free (Lite) plan, and must be deployed to the **Dallas** location.
 The service instance must be managed by a resource group, not Cloud Foundry.

     Unless you change it, the service instance will be created in the **default** resource group, which is sufficient for the purposes of new feature evaluation.